mmbman/Katagiri/1986-07-26-Verse-of-Closing-the-Sutra.md

 **Question:** Hojo-san, what you would you say is functionally happening when this chant is recited?

-**Katagiri:** Function?
+**Katagiri Roshi:** Function?

 **Same person:** Right.
 What I’m thinking about is, in terms of, I mean there’s a conceptual level...

-**Katagiri:** Mm-hm.
+**Katagiri Roshi:** Mm-hm.

 **Same person:** ... in which you could say it’s a very fine concept, to transfer the merit.
 But then now I’m wondering specifically about what happens functionality when this is recited.
 What is the intention here?
 For a particular experience to happen to in the person reciting it?

 Do you understand my question at all?

-**Katagiri:** Mmmm...
+**Katagiri Roshi:** Mmmm...
 Yeah, I feel a little bit, but not exactly.

 **Same person:** Yeah, that’s what I feel too. *[Laughter.]*

 One thing you could say here...
 In other words...
 I guess I’m looking at this from the point of a view of a practice that someone does, who’s chanting this.
 I’m not talking about it from the point of view of the philosophy expressed in the eko, but as an activity that someone does, chanting this eko, or reciting it mentally.

-**Katagiri:** Reciting a dharani or short verse, whatever.
+**Katagiri Roshi:** Reciting a dharani or short verse, whatever.
 Okay.

 **Same person:** So functionally, what happens? ...

-**Katagiri:** I think... it’s very difficult to...
+**Katagiri Roshi:** I think... it’s very difficult to...
 There are not so much opportunity to know what happened when you do exactly.
 The opportunity is very rare to know it.
 Okay?
 But beyond whether you know or you cannot know, I think functioning is always functioning.
 And also you can always experience something.

 But sometimes the great opportunity is very rare to touch your heart.
 So always pass by, always pass by.
 But some day, something touches your heart.
 Because always we pass by, pass by experiencing.
 That’s why finally some day we can touch the heart.